104

 Pass Security at 99th percentile among Ligue 1 central midfielders.
 Touch Dominance at 97th.
 The output wedges are small — but output is not his job.
 His job is to own the ball, move it quickly and accurately, and never give it away.
 The pizza chart makes this unmistakable.

-Estimated percentile ranks vs Ligue 1 central midfielders · 2025/26 · Statsdex
+Estimated percentile ranks vs Ligue 1 central midfielders · 2025/26 · BarcaFutbol

 Type of Player